MadeByThePinsHub/.github/README.md

 # GitHub org stuff

-This repository is where all GitHub stuff such as our org-wide workflow templates fall here.
+This repository is where all GitHub stuff such as our org-wide workflow templates fall, default CODEOWNERS file, and other nifty gitty here.

 ## Contributing